-PREPARATION: Display the following writing prompt on the board or on a Smart Board: Write a multi-paragraph passage that describes your favorite store.
+PREPARATION: Display the following writing prompt on the board or on a Smart Board: You have been asked to write an article for the school newspaper that tells about this school.
+Write an article that describes this school.

 Administering the Pretest